mhlangagc/Feedback-System/README.md

 ##  How to Setup:

-Drag and drop the PopUpLauncher.swift file from the downloaded Project into you Swift 3 Project.
+Drag and drop the FeedbackView.swift file from the downloaded Project into your Swift 4 Project.
 Simple and Easy.

 ---